Alexandra Horowitz

-Alexandra Horowitz is a Senior Research Fellow and Adjunct Associate Professor within the English and Psychology Departments at Barnard College.
+Alexandra Horowitz is an Associate Professor of Professional Practice within the English and Psychology Departments at Barnard College.
 Horowitz is the director of the Horowitz Dog Cognition Lab at Barnard.
 She is the author of the New York Times bestseller, Inside of a Dog: What Dogs See, Smell, and Know, which introduced the idea of understanding the umwelt, or self-world, of dogs.
+A revised and updated version of the book was published in 2025.

 Early life and education

 Horowitz was born in Philadelphia, Pennsylvania.
-Her father was a practicing attorney and her mother was a trained lawyer.
+Her father was a practicing attorney and her mother was a trained lawyer and oboist.
 In her early childhood, Horowitz and her family moved to Golden, Colorado, where she completed her primary and secondary education.
-She received her B.A. in Philosophy from the University of Pennsylvania.
+She received her B.A. in Philosophy from the University of Pennsylvania where she was a member of the Philomathean Society.
 Later, Horowitz completed her post-baccalaureate training at Columbia University, where she pursued her interest in animal cognition.
 Horowitz had a sensitivity toward animals from an early age, but her academic curiosity flourished during her time at Columbia.

-During her post-baccalaureate training, Horowitz observed Herb Terrace, an Emeritus Professor of Psychology at Columbia University, and Diana Reiss, who both study animal cognition.
-Horowitz briefly worked in Terrace’s laboratory studying memories in macaque monkeys, which had an influence on her current scientific study.
 Horowitz went on to earn her M.S. and Ph.D. in Cognitive Science from the University of California at San Diego.
 While studying animal cognition, she decided to study play behavior in dogs after observing her dog, Pumpernickel.
-She worked with Marc Bekoff from the University of Colorado Boulder and took inspiration from his work with philosopher Colin Allen in her decision to study communication and theory of mind through dog play.
+She has cited the work of Marc Bekoff and Colin Allen in her decision to study communication and theory of mind through dog play.

 Research and career

 Prior to her graduate education, Horowitz worked as a lexicographer for Merriam-Webster.
 She contributed as a definer for Merriam-Webster’s Collegiate Dictionary, which was published in 1991.
 Horowitz then began work as a fact-checker at The New Yorker in New York City.
-She credits her work fact-checking books by the neuroscientist and author Oliver Sacks for influencing her decision to study cognitive science.
+She credits her time fact-checking work by the neuroscientist and author Oliver Sacks as an influence in her decision to study cognitive science.